restaking-cloud/native-delegation-for-plus/README.md

 Balance Verification: The module verifies the effective balance of the proposer wallet before registering validators on-chain.
 If the balance is insufficient (<32 ETH), the registration is skipped for that epoch.
 This verifiaction is also available as a remote designated verifier for each network that is used to balance report to the contracts for reward claiming or exiting the protocol.

-K2 Contract Interaction: The module communicates with the K2 contract on the blockchain to register validators and participate in restaking cloud activities.
-A requirement of K2 native delegation is registration with Proof of Neutrality single sign on proposer registry, which is also facilitated by this module.

 Payout Management: Node runners can configure the payout recipient address.
 If not specified, payouts go to the fee recipients configured in your consensus client for each validator key.